v-viksur/architecture-center/docs/microservices/index.md

-# Build and run a microservices architecture on Azure
+# Designing microservices on Azure

 Microservices have become a popular architectural style for building cloud applications that are resilient, highly scalable, and able to evolve quickly.
 To be more than just a buzzword, however, microservices requires a different approach to designing and building applications.